 On Monday, Nature Biotechnology published a paper entitled, “Repair of CRISPR–Cas9-induced double-stranded breaks leads to large deletions and complex rearrangements,” by scientists in Allan Bradley’s laboratory.
-This response article is written by members of the IGI’s scientific leadership and is intended to provide perspective on the paper’s conclusions and to comment on the authors’ interpretation of the data, as well as potentially misleading conclusions drawn in the media.
+This response article is written by members of the IGI’s staff and scientific leadership and is intended to provide perspective on the paper’s conclusions and to comment on the authors’ interpretation of the data, as well as potentially misleading conclusions drawn in the media.

 What do I need to know?

 If you are a scientist using CRISPR-Cas9 to genome edit mouse cells in a dish, “trust but verify”: confirm that the cells have precisely the edit you intended, because some of the time, they may have a larger bit of their genetic material missing.

 The sections below provide more detailed information and analysis.

 What does the paper say?

 CRISPR-Cas9 has been used thousands of times to make cells in a dish, as well as plants and animals of all kinds, that have small genetic changes exactly of the type intended by the scientist.
 In this study, scientists took mouse cells in a dish, and in the case of two native genes and one artificial one, found that about 1 in 20 times, the editing process takes out a larger chunk of the target gene.

 For scientists using genome editing in a lab, does this mean that CRISPR-Cas9 is not really like scissors for DNA, and more like a wrecking ball?